 Things are looking grim in NSW.
-Sniffer dogs have become a regular at public events, occasionally even showing up at train stations and pubs.
-And there's a broader frustration around Sydney's lockout laws, impossible property prices, and a general turn towards a more elitist, stratified society.
+Sniffer dogs have become a regular at public events, while occasionally showing up at train stations and pubs.
+And there's a broader frustration around lockout laws, impossible property prices, and a general turn towards more elitist, stratified form of society.

 This is a well-publicised concern, but it's likely to only get worse.
-In recent months four new bills have been introduced to state parliament, all increasing police powers and subtly whittling away civil liberties.
+Over recent months four new bills have been introduced to parliament increasing police powers and subtly whittling away civil liberties.

-In a broad summary, these laws enable police to issue tailor-made directives: restricting and prohibiting an individual's movements on hearsay evidence.
+In a broad summery, these laws enable police to issue tailor-made directives restricting and prohibiting an individual's movements on hearsay evidence.
 The power to search individual protesters without a warrant has also been handed to police.
 And a yet to be passed bill will allow police to detain and question terror suspects as young as 14 for up to two weeks without charge.

-Let's go into some detail on what these four new laws will mean for you.
+Let's go into some detail on what these four new laws will mean for individuals in NSW.

-Two of these bills were passed on May 4, 2016.
-The Serious Crime Prevention Orders Bill allows courts to issue directives restricting several aspects of someone's life.
-These include place of employment, movement, and association—all without proof they've committed or even facilitated a crime.
-And breaching such an order can result in up to five years in prison.
+Two of these bills were passed on May 4.
+The Serious Crime Prevention Orders Bill allows courts to issue directives restricting several aspects of a person's life.
+These include place of employment, movement, and association, all without proof they've committed or facilitated a crime.
+And breaching such an order can result in up to five years' imprisonment.

 "What's going to happen is that teenagers are going to be detained and questioned about other family members and friends," Blanks said, stressing that legislation such as this will do nothing for relations with the Islamic community.

-A series of anti-protest laws were also passed mid-March, increasing police powers to prevent public protest, particularly against coal seam gas.
-The laws include a maximum penalty of seven years for hindering the operation of a mine, and for actions like locking onto equipment.
-"This is simply a law which is prioritising private commercial interests over the public interest in being able to have a fair opportunity to engage in protest," Blanks told VICE.
+A series of anti-protest laws were also passed mid-March, increasing police powers to prevent public protest, especially against coal seam gas.
+The laws include a maximum penalty of seven years for hindering the operation of a mine, and for actions like locking on.
+"This is simply a law which is prioritising private commercial interests over the public interest in being able to have a fair opportunity to engage in protest," Blanks said.